cdnnnn/cdn/file.md

 ---

-## ⚠️ Important: `description` can be large
+## ⚠️ Important: `description` and comment `text` can be large

-Because images are embedded as base64 rather than uploaded separately and referenced by URL, a description with a few screenshots in it can easily run into the hundreds of KB to low MB — base64 encoding alone adds ~33% over the original file size on top of whatever images the user pastes in.
+Because images are embedded as base64 rather than uploaded separately and referenced by URL, a description or comment with a few screenshots in it can easily run into the hundreds of KB to low MB — base64 encoding alone adds ~33% over the original file size on top of whatever images the user pastes in.
+This applies equally to `Ticket.description` (§2/§3) and `TicketComment.text` (§6), since both go through the same rich-text editor with the same paste/drag/insert-image capability.
 Practical implications for the backend:

 - **Request body size limits** — make sure whatever sits in front of these endpoints (reverse proxy, framework body-parser, API gateway) allows a request body of at least a few MB, not just a typical small-JSON default.
-- **Database column type** — `description` needs a `TEXT`/`LONGTEXT` (or equivalent) column, not a short `VARCHAR`.
+- **Database column types** — both `description` and each comment's `text` need a `TEXT`/`LONGTEXT` (or equivalent) column, not a short `VARCHAR`.
-- **List endpoint (§1) response size** — if descriptions routinely carry images, `GET /tickets` returning every ticket's *full* description (images and all) could get expensive as the ticket count grows.
-If that becomes a real problem, the cleanest fix is having §1 return a truncated/stripped description (or omit it) and having the frontend fetch the full one lazily when a ticket's detail view actually opens — that would need a `GET /tickets/:id` endpoint added and a small frontend change to call it on demand.
+- **List endpoint (§1) response size** — if descriptions and comments routinely carry images, `GET /tickets` returning every ticket's *full* description and *every* comment (images and all) could get expensive as the ticket count grows.
+If that becomes a real problem, the cleanest fix is having §1 return a truncated/stripped description and omit comments entirely, with the frontend fetching the full ticket (comments included) lazily when its detail view actually opens — that would need a `GET /tickets/:id` endpoint added and a small frontend change to call it on demand.
 Flag it if you want that; not needed at current expected scale.

 The frontend caps individual images at 2MB client-side (stricter than a typical raw-upload limit specifically because of the base64 size penalty),